trueberryless-org/true-tracker/README.md

     All data is only stored locally, which means that nothing is shared via the internet which makes using the app 100% safe (as long as your own computer isn't hacked of course).

 -   **OSS**:
-    The whole source code is completely open source which means that everybody can look into and improve the code we are developing.
-Furthermore, the GPL-3.0 licence ensures that every fork of this code must also be open source forever.
+    The whole source code is completely open source which means that everybody can look into it and improve the code we are developing.
+Furthermore, the MIT licence ensures that every fork of this code must also be open source forever.
 Nice!

 -   **Clean design**:
     Thanks to the wonderful [shadcn/ui](https://ui.shadcn.com/) the website looks clean and minimalistic with consistent design through and through.